 To ensure that electrical engineering students are well prepared for success in their future careers, the department follows a formal procedure in the development of curriculum.
 With the help of our constituents, we identify program educational objectives and determine student outcomes.
 We also survey and assess students in the BS program to determine if they have attained skills and knowledge needed for achieving their career goals.
-We strive for continuous improvements.
+We strive for continuous improvement.

-be able to do by the time of graduation.
+Student outcomes describe what students are expected to know and be able to do by the time of graduation.
 They include:

 (1) an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

 (2) an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors

 (3) an ability to communicate effectively with a range of audiences

 (4) an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts